Donkey Kong 64: Gameplay

 Donkey Kong's kidnapped friends become playable characters after being rescued.
 Each of the five characters begin with basic abilities and can purchase additional, unique abilities from Cranky Kong as the game progresses, which are necessary to solve certain puzzles.
-For example, Donkey Kong can operate levers, Chunky Kong can lift rocks, Tiny Kong can crawl through holes, Diddy Kong can fly, and Lanky Kong can float.
-The characters each use unique projectiles and musical instruments.
-For example, some doors can be opened only with Donkey Kong's coconut projectiles and others can be opened only with Diddy Kong's guitar.
+For example, Donkey Kong can operate levers, Chunky Kong can lift rocks, Tiny Kong can shrink in size, Diddy Kong can fly with a jet pack, and Lanky Kong can float.
+Each character can also obtain a unique projectile weapon and musical instrument.
+For example, some doors can be opened only with Donkey Kong's coconut shooter and others can be opened only with Diddy Kong's guitar.
 There are more special abilities than face buttons on the controller, so button combinations are needed to trigger some abilities.
 Combinations also trigger special modes, including alternative camera angles, a sniper mode, and a snapshot mode which unlocks more in-game secrets.
 Playable versions of the original Donkey Kong (1981) and Jetpac (1983) are hidden within the game, and playing through them is required to finish the story.
 The player-character can also transform into animals, such as Rambi the Rhino and Enguarde the Swordfish, who recur from earlier series games.
 Optional hardware support includes a widescreen mode and Rumble Pak compatibility.

 A separate multiplayer mode has six minigames for two to four players.
 Monkey Smash is an open arena, deathmatch-style minigame in which up to four players find ammo and use their respective projectile weapons from the single-player game to damage other players before losing all their own lives.
 Battle Arena is a king-of-the-hill minigame in which players use weapons and explosives to knock each other off the edge of a platform.
 Each mode has several sub-types in which players can compete based on time or score.
+By taking snapshots of Banana Fairies hidden in the game, players will gain access to bonus features, including cheats, bonus stages, the ability to replay bosses and cinematics, and Krusha as an additional character in the multiplayer mode.